Bargaintown, New Jersey

-Bargaintown is an unincorporated community located within Egg Harbor Township, in Atlantic County, New Jersey, United States.
+Bargaintown is an unincorporated community and census-designated place (CDP) located within Egg Harbor Township, in Atlantic County, in the U.S. state of New Jersey.
 The Egg Harbor Township municipal building is located in Bargaintown, about 0.25 mi east of the Garden State Parkway.

+It was first listed as a CDP in the 2020 census with a population of 5,360.

+History

 Bargaintown was laid out by a property developer who hoped the value would increase quickly, but when it did not, he sold the lots cheaply.
 The community has since been called Bargaintown.

-The area is serviced by the Bargaintown Volunteer Fire Company #2 which has two stations located in the community.
+The area is serviced by the Bargaintown Volunteer Fire Company #2 which was established in 1932 and has two stations located in the community.
 Station 1 is located at 6550 Mill Road and Station 2 is located at 1 Tony "Mink" Pagano Drive.

+Demographics

+Bargaintown first appeared as a census designated place in the 2020 U.S. census.

+2020 census

+Education

+The CDP is in the Egg Harbor Township School District.